MileHacker Logo

 Learning & Performance

-• Workshops and Classes: Occasional training sessions on traditional Croatian crafts or Dalmatian cooking may appear.
+• Classes and Workshops: Occasional training sessions on traditional Croatian crafts or Dalmatian cooking may appear.
 Inquire at the Trogir tourist office.

 • Cultural Performances: In summer, local folklore groups occasionally perform traditional Dalmatian music and dances in Old Town squares or Kamerlengo Fortress.
 These showcase rich cultural heritage.

-• Traditional Ceremonies: Church services are open to visitors, providing insight into local religious practices.
+• Traditional Ceremonies: Church services are accessible to visitors, providing a glimpse into local religious practices.

 • Language Learning: No structured language schools for short-term visitors.
 Learning a few basic Croatian phrases is appreciated and aids daily interactions.